 Marijuana paraphernalia is illegal in Missouri unless intended, marketed, and designed strictly for legal use.
 It is illegal to use, or possess with intent to use, any item that can be used in the production, cultivation, harvesting, processing, testing, analysis, storage, or consumption of marijuana.

 On a first offense, possession of paraphernalia is a misdemeanor punishable by no more than a $500 fine.
-On a second offense, a jail term of 1 year is possible, as well as fines of $2,000.
+On a second offense, a jail term of one year is possible, as well as fines of $2,000.

 Unlawful manufacture is a misdemeanor with penalties including a year in jail and $2,000 in fines.
 When the manufacture is done for commercial purposes, however, the charge is a felony punishable by up to 4 years in prison and $10,000 in fines.

 Missouri passed legislation allowing the medicinal use of CBD extract in April 2014.
 To qualify, patients who suffer from seizures must prove that previous treatment regimens have failed.